thebotchallenge/sdk-csharp/README.md

 ```

 ### `player.Radar()`
-This command can be used to determine the amount of people within the player's action area, returned as `int` value.
+This command can be used to determine the amount of people within the player's action area.
+The value is returned as `int`.
 The zone is a 11x11 matrix with the player in it's center.
 <br><br><img src="img/radar.png" height="300px">